coryhouse/pro-javascript-bootcamp/README.md

 4. **Install Node Packages.** - `npm install`
 5. **Run the app.** - `npm start -s` If the app opens in your default browser, you're all set.
 This is an example of the full development environment we'll build.
 You can use this as a reference throughout the day.

+##Curious what we're using?
+The dependencies we're using are below.
+Note that React is listed, but the principles and tools we'll focus on aren't specific to React.

 ###Production Dependencies
 | **Dependency** | **Use** |